 This may not apply to a generic blog, but if you are running a service blog or an E-commerce website, Google Places is going to be very handy.
 Claim your business in Google Places, and add all related information such as address, phone number, etc. This will help Google to determine the business location of your business.

 You can also create social media profiles on various websites, and fill out the information in an effort to help you to get more local citations, in order to push the specific traffic of your targeted country.
 You can try Knowem to check the availability of social media profiles.

 Submit your website in local search engines and directories:

 I have previously shared places to submit your website that are targeted to a global audience.
 For country-based traffic, you should submit your website to local search engines and local web directories.
 This will eventually become a very useful tool for getting country-specific backlinks, which will in turn become a significant factor in determining your geo-location traffic.

 Country based Traffic Keywords

-As I mentioned previously, you should target your blog’s content toward keywords which are popular in the specific country whose traffic you are targeting.
+As I mention previously, you should target your blog’s content toward keywords which are popular in the specific country whose traffic you are targeting.
 For example, the keyword 160by2 is very popular in India, but not in the rest of the world.

 Try to find keywords which are popular with the audience in your target country, and craft a content strategy based on that.
-For example, most of the time iPhone blogs will have large chunks of traffic from the U.S. or the U.K, as the iPhone is more popular in those countries compared with Asian countries.
+For example, most of the time iPhone blogs will have large chunks of traffic from the U.S. or the U.K, as the iPhone is more popular in those countries compare with Asian countries.